-I am the Creative director.
-To our clients, this means that I am their Single Point Of Contact during the creative process.
+I am the Design director.
+To our clients, this means that I’m their Single Point Of Contact during the creative process.
 At first, I lead their digital transformation by framing their value proposition and audience, and later by designing from concept to delivery.

 As a leader, my role is to facilitate a smooth design process.
-I do not ideate from an ivory tower.
+I don’t ideate from an ivory tower.
 Instead, I eagerly join teams in the trenches to foster collaboration and motivate people to produce their best work.